quanphung1120/IOT_SmartLockG8/README.md

 - **ESP32 (Multi-core Architecture):**
   The ESP32 microcontroller with 2 dedicated cores provides smooth experience to users.
 - **Blynk Edgent:**
-  Enables cloud connectivity and remote device management, making it easy to control the lock from anywhere.
+  It enables cloud connectivity and remote device management, allowing users to control the lock from anywhere.
+In addition, the Edgent package provides Wi-Fi provisioning functionality, making it possible to set up the demonstration project just like a real product.
 - **AS608 Fingerprint Sensor:**
   Provides secure biometric authentication for unlocking.
 - **HC-SR501 PIR Motion Sensor:**